CWO3 David Field

-Over the past two years, David has become more reliant on his wheelchair, and he is currently in residence at a rehabilitation facility in San Diego.
-Receiving a specially adapted custom Homes For Our Troops home will provide David with the space necessary to have full time medical care, making it possible for him to live on his own.
-The freedom and independence he will regain in his new home will empower David to venture outside the home more, something he cannot easily do in his current situation.
+Over the past two years, David has become more reliant on his wheelchair.
+Receiving a specially adapted custom Homes For Our Troops home provides David with the space necessary to have full time medical care, making it possible for him to live on his own.
+Regaining his freedom and independence in his HFOT home, David is now empowered to venture outside the home more, something he could not do easily in his previous living situation.

-Originally from Northern California, David is choosing to build his home in the Sacramento area to be close to family and friends, especially his sister, Terri, who is his primary caregiver.
+Originally from Northern California, David chose to build his home in the Sacramento area to be close to family and friends, especially his sister, Terri, who is his primary caregiver.

 David said when he found out he was accepted into the HFOT Family he was at a loss for words.
 “Thank you from the bottom of my heart.
 I am grateful there are organizations and supporters focused on improving the lives of Veterans.”